-The Board may appoint sub-committees, as deemed appropriate, to assist in reviewing critical matters, as well as nominate directors in each sub-committee, and approve a charter for each sub-committee to specify rules, composition, scope of duty and responsibility, and other related matters.
-The Board shall review sub-committee's charter once a year.
+The Board may appoint a sub-committee or sub-committees, as deemed appropriate, to assist their performance of duties as well as to reviewing specifical matters of importance.
+The Board is responsible for nominating directors to each sub-committee and establishing a charter for each sub-committee to specify its rules, composition, scope of duty and responsibility, and other related matters as deemed appropriate.
+The Board shall review sub-committee's charter on a yearly basis.